andrew/ultimate-awesome/README.md

 - [awesome-lf-image-video](https://github.com/asprasan/awesome-lf-image-video) - List of resources for LF image and video reconstruction.
 - [awesome-allure](https://github.com/Avaddon-tfa/awesome-allure) - The collection of all Allure Report adaptors for tools and frameworks .
 - [awesome-aerospace-engineering](https://github.com/awesomelistsio/awesome-aerospace-engineering) - A curated list of tools, frameworks, resources, and educational content for Aerospace Engineering.
-- [awesome-ai-edge-computing](https://github.com/awesomelistsio/awesome-ai-edge-computing) - A curated list of awesome tools, frameworks, libraries, and resources for running AI models on edge devices, including smartphones, IoT devices, embedded systems, and hardware accelerators.
-Edge AI focuses on processing data locally on the device, reducing latency and enhancing privacy.
 - [awesome-seo](https://github.com/awesomelistsio/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 - [Awesome-Online-Efficiency](https://github.com/Awesome-Online-Efficiency/Awesome-Online-Efficiency) - 🧰 A collection of online efficiency tools,including useful and emerging.
 - [awesome-slack-apps-for-developers](https://github.com/axolo-co/awesome-slack-apps-for-developers) - A curated list of awesome, Slack apps.